 TIP: Ask them where the best place to site is to get the best experience possible when watching the show.

 They are friendly, great and conversations and are often your favorite crew member onboard along with your steward of course.
 These days many cruise lines are moving away from the traditional dining room experience but these crew members can still be found in new venues offering a great guest service.
 Ask them anything about dining and they will know best.

 TIP: Ask when and where the best place to eat is depending on your taste.

 The cleaning staff onboard are part of the housekeeping department just like the room stewards.
 The cleaning staff will be seen walking around wiping stairwell railings and in groups using machines to clean the tile flooring.
-Just because they are just about everywhere don;t think they know everything.
+Just because they are everywhere don’t think they know everything.

-TIP: If you’re lost they are the best crew to ask but don’t expect anymore especially about other departments.
+TIP: If you’re lost they are the best crew members to ask but don’t expect anymore especially about other areas of the ship.

 Child & Teen Staff

 These crew members are responsible for looking after babies while parents can have time to themselves.
 They also put on activities for young children and teenagers.
-In many situations the staff have to work with entertainment staff in bringing activities together so feel free to ask them questions about the two departments.
+In many situations, the staff has to work with entertainment staff in bringing activities together so feel free to ask them questions about the two departments.